Leshiro/tic-tac-toe/README.md

-# tic-tac-toe
+# Challenge completed!
-❌⭕❌Tic-tac-toe game written in Python
+✅ Make Tic-tac-toe in an hour.